etharalrehaili/weather/README.md

 # Weather App 🌤️

-This project is a simple Weather Application built using **React.js** and **TailwindCSS**.
+This project is a simple Weather Application built using **React.js**, **TailwindCSS** and **OpenWeather API**.
 The app allows users to search for the current weather in a specific city, including real-time temperature, wind speed, humidity, and a 5-day weather forecast.

 ## Features 🎯